Quick Tax Code Lookup

 What does tax code D0 mean?

-D0 means all income from this source is taxed at 40% (higher rate).
-It's typically used for second jobs or pensions where your Personal Allowance is already being used by your main income.
-You receive no tax-free allowance on this income.
+Tax code D0 means all your income from this source is taxed at 40% (the higher rate).
+This is typically used for a second job or pension where your Personal Allowance is already being used against your main income.
+No tax-free allowance is applied.

 What is a K tax code?

-A K code means your taxable benefits or income exceed your Personal Allowance.
-Instead of receiving tax-free pay, the excess is added to your taxable income.
-For example, K100 adds £1,000 to your taxable earnings.
-This commonly happens with company car benefits or when receiving state pension alongside employment.
+A K code (e.g., K100) means you have taxable benefits or income that exceeds your Personal Allowance.
+Instead of giving you tax-free pay, HMRC adds the excess to your taxable income.
+Common reasons include company car benefits, medical insurance, or state pension combined with employment.

-What does W1 or M1 mean in my tax code?
+What does W1 or M1 in my tax code mean?

-W1 (Week 1) or M1 (Month 1) means you're on emergency tax.
-Each pay period is calculated independently, ignoring previous earnings.
+W1 (Week 1) or M1 (Month 1) means you're on an emergency or non-cumulative tax basis.
+Your tax is calculated on each pay period alone, ignoring what you've earned previously.
 This often happens when starting a new job without a P45.
-The overpaid tax is usually automatically refunded once HMRC updates your code.
+The overpaid tax is usually refunded automatically once HMRC updates your code.

 See How Your Tax Code Affects Your Pay

-A change in your tax code can significantly impact your monthly take-home pay.
+A change in your tax code changes your monthly take-home pay.
 Use our calculator to model different scenarios and see exactly how much you'll take home.

 Calculate Your Take-Home Pay →